jgarber623/link-header-parser-ruby/README.md

 Before installing and using link-header-parser-ruby, you'll want to have [Ruby](https://www.ruby-lang.org) 2.5 (or newer) installed.
 It's recommended that you use a Ruby version managment tool like [rbenv](https://github.com/rbenv/rbenv), [chruby](https://github.com/postmodern/chruby), or [rvm](https://github.com/rvm/rvm).

-link-header-parser-ruby is developed using Ruby 2.5.9 and is additionally tested against Ruby 2.6, 2.7, and 3.0 using [CircleCI](https://app.circleci.com/pipelines/github/jgarber623/link-header-parser-ruby).
+link-header-parser-ruby is developed using Ruby 2.6.9 and is additionally tested against Ruby 2.7, 3.0, and 3.1 using [GitHub Actions](https://github.com/jgarber623/link-header-parser-ruby/actions).

 ## Installation